liviucotfas/ieee-access-reverse-pyramid-3-groups/README.md

-The published paper is available at https://www.mdpi.com/2073-8994/12/12/2038 .
+The paper is available at https://www.mdpi.com/2073-8994/12/12/2038 .
 Please feel free to contact us at liviu.cotfas at ase .ro for further details.

 ## Boarding Scenarios